vippsas/vipps-shopify/shopify-faq.md

 #### Cancelled

-Orders with the "Cancelled" state we cancelled before being captured.
+Orders with the "Cancelled" state were cancelled before being captured.
 Orders that are not captured yet, will be cancelled if you choose to cancel them in Shopify Admin.
 If the order is captured (hence in "Paid" state), it will be refunded instead.

 ### Fulfillment status